dotnet/fsharp/scratch/FS-1062-support-letbang-andbang-for-applicative-functors.md

 This is because the operation is really equivalent to a `Map`, something which can be implemented in terms of `Return` and either `Bind` or `Apply`.
 We mentioned that these functions were in some sense more powerful than a plain functor's `Map`, and we are seeing an example of that here.

-In order to avoid breaking backwards compatability, the default resolution is to desugar via `Bind`, _failing if it is not defined on the builder_ (even though, conceptually, it chould be implemented via `Apply`).
+In order to avoid breaking backwards compatibility, the default resolution is to desugar via `Bind`, _failing if it is not defined on the builder_ (even though, conceptually, it should be implemented via `Apply`).
 This is consistent with in previous F# versions.
 [Later work on supporting `Map`](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1048-ce-builder-map.md) can then make the choice about how to resolve this in a way which works with that in mind too.

 # Drawbacks
 [drawbacks]: #drawbacks

-The new applicative compuation expressions are quite constrainted, and as has been discussed, that is precisely what allows them to be so useful.
+The new applicative computation expressions are quite constrained, and as has been discussed, that is precisely what allows them to be so useful.
 However, these constraints are potentially somewhat unintuitive to the beginner.
 Computation expressions already involve one of the steeper learning curves of the F# language features, so the added complexity from this feature needs to be carefully weighed against the potential guarantees, expressiveness and performance gains that they can offer.

 # Alternative Designs
 [alternative-designs]: #alternative-designs